adriandarian/Floxtime/DEPLOYMENT.md

 ## Security Notes

-- ✅ Access codes are hashed (SHA-256) before storage
+- ✅ Phone numbers are hashed (SHA-256) before storage
-- ✅ No plain-text password storage
+- ✅ No plain-text phone numbers stored
 - ✅ Each person can only delete their own entries
-- ⚠️ No password recovery (by design - keeps it simple)
+- ⚠️ Phone numbers are used for authentication (simple and practical)
 - ⚠️ Anyone with the URL can view all availability (not password protected for viewing)

 ## Maintenance